starlightrobotics/arcane-manual/README.md

 # Awesome Role-Play Chatbots
-A curated list of AI Role-Play Chatbots and services
+A curated list of AI Role-Play Chatbots and services.

+To suggest the updates or edits, contact me on [Reddit](https://www.reddit.com/r/starlightrobotics/) or [Discord](https://discord.gg/zarD7dweKz).

 ## Online services and Apps